algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 - **Barcode Scan Button**

   - A large, central button occupying 80% of the page’s width and height.
-  - When pressed, it activates the device’s camera to scan the barcode of a product.
+  - When pressed, it activates the device’s camera to scan the bar-code of a product.

 ![alt text](./images/pages/BarCodePage.png)

-For more information about the barcode scanner’s functionality, refer to the [Barcode Scanner](#bar-code-scanner) section.
+For more information about the bar-code scanner’s functionality, refer to the [Barcode Scanner](#bar-code-scanner) section.

 ## Functional Requirements